Meera-12-eng/Medical-Pharmacy-Assistant/README.md

 chunk_index
 ```

-This function will be used directly by the next stage of the project.
+The function is reused directly by the RAG generation layer.

 ---

 # 📊 Retrieval Evaluation

-The retrieval system was evaluated using three metrics:
+The baseline retrieval system was evaluated using:

+* Precision@5
+* Recall@5
+* Mean Reciprocal Rank (MRR)

 | Metric      |  Score |
 | ----------- | -----: |